ctu-vras/multirobot-calibration/README.md

  - group - 'group' of the joint...see [group.m](Utils/group.m)
 ## Methods
  - computeRTMatrix - iterates over the parents of the input Joint and returns RT matrix
+# Datasets
+All of the datasets must be structure with these fields (some of them may be voluntary):
+(unless otherwise stated, all fields have N rows, where N represent number of training/testing values)
+ - point - Each value represent point in 3D space(x,y,z) and the field can be:
+   - Nx3 array of doubles
+   - Nx6 array of double, when two points are used (x1,y2,z1,x2,y2,z2)
+ - frame - Nx1 array of strings, where each value is name of the joint from which the TF matrix will be computed
+ - frame2 (voluntary) - Nx1 array of strings, where each value is name of the joint from which the TF matrix for second point will be computed
+ - joints - Nx1 array of structures, where each structure include joint angles for each group
+   - each field of the inner structure is 1xM array of doubles
+   - e.g. joints(1).leftArm=[...], joints(1).rightArmSkin=[...]
+ - refPoints (voluntary) - Nx3 array of doubles, where each line represents point in 3D (x,y,z, which will be used as reference to point computed from optimized values
+   - used for example in selftouch, when we calculate position of the finger, but we know where the finger was supposed to touch
+ - rtMat (voluntary) - Nx1 array of structures, where each structure include RT matrices for each group
+   - not all group must be included
+   - used for example when we know, we want only calibrate the skin and so we can pre-compute RT matrix for arm to speed up
+   - e.g. rmMat(1).leftArm=4x4 array
+ - cameras (voluntary) -
+ - pose - Nx1 array of any (almost) type, used to assing points from one 'pose'
+   - e.g. when camera has more photos of one touch

 # Configs
  - [optimizationConfig.m](Configs/optimizationConfig.m) - settings for the calibration